godotengine/godot-docs/contributing/development/configuring_an_ide/kdevelop.rst

 KDevelop
 ========

-`KDevelop <https://www.kdevelop.org>`_ is a free, open source IDE for all desktop platforms.
+`KDevelop <https://www.kdevelop.org>`_ is a free, open-source IDE for all desktop platforms.

 Importing the project
 ---------------------